ezelkow1/trafficserver/doc/developer-guide/api/functions/TSSslSecret.en.rst

 TSSslSecretSet
 **************

 Set the data associated with a secret name specified in the config.
+Safe change.

 Synopsis
 ========